-- Information addressed to the general public and containing advertisement must comply with the applicable provisions of the AMG and of the Pharmig Code of Conduct. - Websites may contain non-promotional information on the medicinal products sold by the company for patients and the general public (incl. information regarding indication, side effects, interactions with other substances, application, reports on clinical research, etc.), provided that this information is balanced, accurate and in harmony with the authorised SPC. - The website may contain a link to the complete, unmodified evaluation report as published by the CHMP (Committee for Human Medicinal Products) or a competent national authority. - The website may contain links to other websites containing reliable information on medicinal products (websites of authorities, medical research institutions, patient organisations, etc.). - Apart from the brand name, the International Nonproprietary Name (INN) must also be mentioned. - The website must always contain a reference to a physician or pharmacist for further information.
+- Information addressed to the general public and containing advertisement must comply with the applicable provisions of the AMG and of the Pharmig Code of Conduct. - Websites may contain non-promotional information on the medicinal products sold by the company for patients and the general public (however, in accordance with ECJ's decision C-316/09 (MSD Sharp & Dohme v Merckle), only the faithful reproduction of the packaging of the medicinal product, and the literal and complete reproduction of the package leaflet or the SPC would qualify as non-promotional information). - The website may contain a link to the complete, unmodified evaluation report as published by the CHMP (Committee for Human Medicinal Products) or a competent national authority. - The website may contain links to other websites containing reliable information on medicinal products (websites of authorities, medical research institutions, patient organisations, etc.). - Apart from the brand name, the International Nonproprietary Name (INN) must also be mentioned. - The website must always contain a reference to a physician or pharmacist for further information.